robinhood/faust/docs/introduction.rst

     - Was an account created?
 Publish to Kafka.

-    - Did someone change their password?
+    - Did a user change their password?
 Publish to Kafka.

     - Did someone make an order, create a comment, tag something, ...?
       Publish it all to Kafka!

 .. topic:: Step 2: Use Faust to process those events

-    Some ideas based around the events mentioned above:
+    Some ideas based on the events mentioned above:

-    - Send email once an order is dispatched.
+    - Send email when an order is dispatches.

-    - Find orders that were made, but no associated dispatch event after three days.
+    - Find orders created with no corresponding dispatch event for more than three consecutive days.

     - Find accounts that changed their password from a suspicious IP address.